calvin-ku/Prompt-Injection-Simulator/README.md

 The final experiment generated 8,000 unique adversarial payload variants.
 Each variant was replayed once in monitor mode and once in block mode, resulting in 16,000 total adversarial execution events.

+## Future Work

+The current platform provides a reproducible local adversarial benchmark, but the next phase would focus on increasing attack coverage, strengthening defense depth, and making the environment deployable as infrastructure.

+- **Expand the adversarial attack catalog**
+  - Add additional prompt-injection, jailbreak, agent/tool-abuse, RAG, encoding, and data-exfiltration techniques.
+  - Broader attack coverage would make the benchmark more representative and provide more opportunities to evaluate defense weaknesses.
+- **Add a second, semantic defense layer**
+  - Complement the current rule- and feature-based firewall with a semantic classifier or risk-scoring layer that analyzes the intent of a prompt rather than relying only on structural indicators.
+  - This would create a defense-in-depth architecture and help detect attacks that use normal-looking language to avoid entropy, encoding, or pattern-based detectors.
+- **Add additional enforcement controls**
+  - Introduce controls such as rate limiting, tool-call authorization, context isolation, and stronger output/data-loss prevention policies.
+  - These defenses would allow the benchmark to measure not only whether attacks are detected, but how different security layers contribute to preventing compromise.
+- **Expand target integrations**
+  - Add pluggable adapters for additional local or hosted LLM targets while keeping the same attack, evaluation, and telemetry interfaces.
+  - This would allow the same reproducible benchmark to compare how different model/application configurations respond to identical adversarial payloads.
+- **Provision the environment with Terraform and AWS**
+  - Define the benchmark infrastructure as code and deploy the containerized platform into an isolated AWS environment.
+  - Terraform would make the infrastructure reproducible, while AWS deployment would demonstrate that the platform can move beyond a local development environment without changing the core benchmark architecture.
+- **Add security regression gates to CI**
+  - Use benchmark thresholds such as detection rate, false-positive rate, and successful-undetected attacks as automated CI checks.
+  - This would allow future defense changes to be rejected automatically if they introduce measurable security regressions.